 Iconic Columbus Dishes You Can’t Leave Without Trying

 At Pistacia Vera, macarons aren’t just colorful cookies.
-Their Columbus food specialties like the salted caramel macaron dissolve into buttery sweetness, a Parisian technique reimagined in Ohio.
-Pair it with a morning at Fox in the Snow Café, where their famous Columbus foods—flaky croissants and rich coffee—anchor the city’s cozy café culture.
+Their food specialties like the salted caramel macaron dissolve into buttery sweetness, a Parisian technique reimagined in Ohio.
+Pair it with a morning at Fox in the Snow Café, where their famous foods—flaky croissants and rich coffee—anchor the city’s cozy café culture.

 For bold flavors, The Thurman Café’s Ohio beef tartare is a revelation: fresh, local cuts topped with quail eggs and capers.
 It’s a dish that embodies the city’s respect for must-try Columbus restaurants pushing boundaries.
-Then there’s Service Bar, where wood-fired pizzas arrive blistered and smoky, and Comune’s handmade pasta redefines Columbus food specialties with seasonal twists.
+Then there’s Service Bar, where wood-fired pizzas arrive blistered and smoky, and Comune’s handmade pasta redefines food specialties with seasonal twists.

 These dishes aren’t just meals—they’re proof that Columbus’s culinary soul is as layered as its German Village architecture or Short North art.
 Each bite connects you to the city’s past and future, from artisanal roots to bold innovation.
-Taste them, and Columbus stays with you long after you leave.

 Farm-to-Table Movement: Columbus’s Connection to Ohio Agriculture